-We rectified that gap this year (2019) when we spent several days in Munich around Octoberfest.
+We rectified that gap in 2019 when we spent several days in Munich around Octoberfest.
 But not all of our time was spent at the festival.
 We spent time exploring the city.

 Munich Old Town Tour

-We learned about both City Halls.
-The new one (called Old Town Hall)’s famous Glockenspiel.
+The new one (called Old Town Hall) is the famous Glockenspiel.
 The clock has two scenes—one representing a royal wedding celebration with a joust (between a Bavarian and an Austrian knight) and the other a celebration of coopers (barrel makers) in honor of a celebration that commemorates the end of one of the city’s plagues.

-From there, we went to St. Peter’s Church.
-The church was founded in 1158 before the city even existed.
-A visit to this oldest of the city’s many Catholic churches, led to an ultra-brief overview of the history of the city, from the initial settlement by Germanic and Celtic tribes, through the Roman and the Holy Roman Empire that brought monks to Christianize the then small population.
-It is after these monks that the city was named (Munchen).
+Next was St. Peter’s Church.
+The oldest of the city'[s many Catholic churches was founded in 1158 before the city even existed.
+A visit here led to an ultra-brief overview of the history of the city, from the initial settlement by Germanic and Celtic tribes, through the Roman and the Holy Roman Empire that brought monks to Christianize the then small population.
+The city was named Munchen after these monks.
 The city grew on the basis of its control of and capturing tolls from a river crossing through which salt was shipped (from Salzburg).

-Then to Viktualienmarkt or Market Square, a section of the city’s Duke designated as the city’s food market outgrew its initial home in Marienplatz.
+Then to Viktualienmarkt or Market Square.
+This section of the city was designated as the city’s food market when the market outgrew its initial home in Marienplatz.
 The square, which is still home to the city’s primary food market, also houses prepared food stands, the city’s blue and white-striped Maypole and a large government-owned beer garden (which rotates its beer offerings among the city’s six breweries).